YOU ARE HERE:

 Why It Matters

-• The NDIS will remain for children and adults with significant and permanent disability.
+• The NDIS continues for people with significant, permanent disability.

-• Thriving Kids is designed for children who need support but don’t meet the NDIS threshold.
+• Thriving Kids helps children who need extra support but don’t meet the NDIS threshold.

-• Families will notice differences in choice, reliability, and intensity of support.
+• Families will notice differences in choice, reliability and support intensity between the two systems.

 Further Reading